Interpretable AI for relating brain structural and functional connectomes: Results for HCP Data

 \section{Results for HCP Data}

-We compare Staf-GATE to the state-of-the-art (SOTA) MLP model in \cite{Sarwar2021} on data from the Human Connectome Project.
-While the original SOTA result by MLP was obtained using resampled SC, in section \ref{section:resampleData}, we demonstrated that resampling artificially inflates SC connectivity and hence interferes with our goal of performing inference on SC-FC coupling.
-Consequently, all experiments presented in this section use scaled SCs instead of resampled SCs.
-For fairness, model comparisons are repeated in Supplementary \ref{appendix:resampleResult} with MLP trained on Gaussian resampled SC; no conclusions regarding performance fundamentally change.
+We compared Staf-GATE to the state-of-the-art (SOTA) MLP model in \cite{Sarwar2021} on data from the HCP.
+Despite the original MLP's good results being achieved with resampled SC - a method which alters SC's network topology and hinders our aim of examining SC-FC coupling - we maintained fairness by comparing Staf-GATE to two MLP versions: one trained with resampled SC (MLP resample), and the other with scaled SCs (MLP scaled).

 We denote an empirically observed FC as eFC and a predicted FC as pFC.
 We split the 1000 SC-FC pairs into a 900-100 training-test set.
-The three hyperparameters -- the dimension of $z_i$ denoted as $K$, regularization parameters $\lambda$, and $c$ -- are tuned alongside the learning rate and batch size through grid search.
+Pairs of twins were split into the same dataset.
+The three hyperparameters -- the dimension of $z_i$ denoted as $K$, regularization parameters $\lambda$, and $c$ -- were tuned alongside the learning rate and batch size through grid search.
 Staf-GATE is trained with the best parameter settings from the grid search for 5000 epochs.
+The Staf-GATE predictive generator's activation function was chosen to be Tanh because the correlation between nodes can be negative.
 Full details regarding tuning are in Supplementary \ref{appendix:tune}.
 The complete structure of the neural network as well as detailed model comparisons including training complexity and functionality can be found in Tables \ref{tab:nn} and \ref{tab:comp}.

 We assessed group-level goodness-of-fit through correlations and network summary statistics.
-Traditionally, SC-FC coupling results are evaluated via group average pFC-eFC correlation \citep{Sarwar2021}.
-Staf-GATE obtains a correlation of 0.96, a 35\% improvement over MLP.
-As Figure \ref{fig:FC_corr_no_resample} (left) presents, Staf-GATE's predicted group average follows the line of best fit nearly perfectly, whereas MLP results in FC predictions below the line of best fit.
-Figure \ref{fig:FC_corr_no_resample} (middle) compares the distribution of inter-pFC correlation produced by different methods against the inter-eFC correlation; Staf-GATE also captures inter-subject variation accurately.
-Individual specific eFC-pFC correlations are presented in Figure \ref{fig:FC_corr_no_resample} (right); both models perform equally well.
+Traditionally, SC-FC coupling results were evaluated via group average pFC-eFC correlation \citep{Sarwar2021}.
+Staf-GATE obtained a correlation of 0.96, a 6.6\% improvement over MLP resample, and 35\% improvement over MLP.
+As Figure \ref{fig:FC_corr} left panel presents, Staf-GATE's predicted group average follows the line of best fit nearly perfectly, whereas MLP's predictions are mostly below the line of best fit.
+Figure \ref{fig:FC_corr} middle panel compares the distribution of inter-pFC correlation produced by different methods against the inter-eFC correlation (which is denoted as Empirical and plotted in red color).
+We can see that Staf-GATE captures inter-subject variation accurately compared with the empirical distribution, whereas MLP can overestimate the inter-eFC correlation.
+Individual specific eFC-pFC correlations are presented in Figure \ref{fig:FC_corr} (right).
+Compared with the MLP methods, Staf-GATE's result has a smaller variance but a slightly lower mean.